 Ph.D. in Experimental Physics

-Professor Siddharth (Montu) Saxena is Chairperson of the Cambridge Central Asia Forum, Honorary Secretary of the Committee for Central and Inner Asia.
-He holds a number of Professorships, as well as Honorary and Visiting Professorships and has supervised dozens of PhD dissertations and master’s and undergraduate projects.
+Professor Siddharth (Montu) Saxena combines his management position at BMU with the position of Director of the Cambridge Central Asia Forum, Jesus College, University of Cambridge.
+He holds a number of Professorships, as well as Honorary and Visiting Professorships, and has supervised dozens of Ph.D. dissertations and master and undergraduate projects.
 In the last five years, Professor Saxena has chaired four major international conferences and numerous panels and delivered more than 70 plenary and keynote addresses at international conferences and government and public forums.
-He has published 60 peer reviewed and invited research articles and book chapters in Experimental Physics as well as in Development Studies.
+He has published 70 peer-reviewed and invited research articles and book chapters in Experimental Physics, as well as in Development Studies.

-Professor Saxena graduated from the University of New Orleans (USA) with a Bachelor’s degree in Physics and received two Ph.D. degrees from the University of Cambridge (U.K.), one in Experimental Physics and one in Historical Anthropology.
-He has done Post-doctoral training at the University of Groningen (the Netherlands) and University College London (U.K.) as well as a Research Fellowship at Girton College, the University of Cambridge (U.K.).
+Professor Saxena graduated from the University of New Orleans (USA) with a Bachelor’s degree in Physics and received Ph.D. degree from the University of Cambridge (U.K.) in Experimental Physics.
+He has done postdoctoral training at the University of Groningen (the Netherlands) and University College London (U.K.), as well as a Research Fellowship at Girton College, the University of Cambridge (U.K.).